Keibert Ruiz Player Props: Nationals vs. Phillies

 - Home Runs Prop: Over/under 0.5 home runs (Over odds: +575)

 Looking to place a prop bet on Keibert Ruiz?
-Check out what's available at BetMGM and sign up with this link!
+Check out what's available at BetMGM and use bonus code "GNPLAY" when you sign up with this link!

 Keibert Ruiz At The Plate

-- Ruiz is hitting .243 with seven doubles, seven home runs and 14 walks.
+- Ruiz is batting .238 with seven doubles, seven home runs and 14 walks.

-- Looking at the 47 games he has played this year, he's went deep in six of them (12.8%), and in 3.6% of his trips to the dish.
+- In 12.5% of his games this season, he has homered, and 3.5% of his trips to the dish.

-- In 38.3% of his games this year, Ruiz has had at least one RBI.
-He's picked up more than one in 8.5% and driven in three or more of his team's runs in two contests.
+- In 37.5% of his games this season, Ruiz has driven in at least one run.
+In four of those games (8.3%) he recorded more than one RBI, while accounting for three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.